Rekord/rekord/README.md

 Rekord's design allows for offline capable and real-time applications if desired - offering complete control over how and where your data is stored.
 Rekord is the most powerful client-side Model/Active Record/ORM you'll find guaranteed - or your money back!

-Rekord is a javascript REST ORM that is offline and real-time capable.

 **Features**
 - Relationships `hasOne`, `belongsTo`, `hasMany`, `hasManyThrough`, `hasRemote`, & `hasList`
 - Polymorphic relationships for `hasOne`, `belongsTo` & `hasMany`